makersacademy/alexa-ruby-course/modules/6/walkthrough.md

 ```

 Once the user has completed the Account Linking Card, our application will authenticate, then retrieve or save a user.

+> Double-check that everything has been correctly set up.
+Test this step using your Alexa device, by saying "Alexa, launch Pizza Buddy" and checking your Alexa app.

 ### Managing Pizza ordering per-user